-By making use of collaborative instruments, UCT has been able to successfully leverage an increased number of external grants as well as bursaries for postgraduate students and for postdoctoral fellows.
+By making use of collaborative instruments, UCT has been able to successfully leverage an increased number of external grants as well as bursaries for both postgraduate students and postdoctoral fellows.
 These instruments are:

-- the national Centres of Excellence and Competence Centres
+- the South African national Centres of Excellence and Competence Centres

 - strategic partnerships with external research organisations.